 You get a call, email, or text message from someone who says they’re from the Social Security Administration or Medicare.
 They say something alarming — like your Social Security number has been suspended.
 Or maybe you’ll miss out on a government benefit.
 To fix it, they say you must pay, give them your personal information, or put your money on gift cards and read them the PIN numbers.

 The caller may know some of your Social Security number.
 And your caller ID might show a Washington, DC area code.
-But is it really the IRS calling?
+But is it really the government calling?

 - Pass this information on to a friend.
-You may not have gotten one of these calls, but the chances are you know someone who has.
+You may not have gotten one of these calls, emails, or texts, but chances are, you know someone who has.

 Want to know more?